StikEMU/StikNES-2.0/README.md

 - **App Store distribution is exclusive to 0-Blu**
 - **Swifter & nes-rust remain under their original open-source licenses**

-For any questions or licensing inquiries, feel free to reach out!

 **© 2025 0-Blu**